CChenLi/Linux/README.md

 # Linux Enviroment Experiment
 *This my class note for CS35L UCLA.
 The main purpose of this project is to construct enviroment under Linux system, practice working under Linux.
-The whole project is divided into 10 section.
-Each section has a specific topic.
-Focusing on topic, explore methods finish certain task.
-There is a lab log for each task.*
+The README contains most of the stuff.
+However, more detail are in the log file in each subdirectories.*

 ----------------
 ## Content